RiverRuby/digital-garden/content/Semaphore.md

 tags:
   - software
 ---
+> This blog covers Semaphore v3, which I used in a number of projects.
+The Semaphore team independently implemented many of the improvements I discuss here for their v4 so this is slightly out of date!
+Great minds think alike?
+You can learn more about their decisions here! https://github.com/semaphore-protocol/research
+>
+> I think this overview is still educational, but I will publish an updated version later.

 Semaphore is a ZK tool [invented](https://github.com/barryWhiteHat/semaphore) and built by [[PSE]], hosted at https://semaphore.pse.dev.
 Semaphore combines many of the simplest and most powerful ZK primitives into a single tool.
 It is the core tech behind many projects I've worked on, like [[heyanon!]], [[In-person heyanon]], [[heyauthn!]], [Zupass](https://zupass.org), and [Zupoll](https://zupoll.org).